Romford Greyhound Stadium

 Romford Greyhound Stadium, referred to as Coral Romford Greyhound Stadium is a greyhound racing track located in Romford town centre in the London Borough of Havering in east London which is owned and operated by the Ladbrokes Coral group.
 The stadium has a capacity for over 1,700 people.

 The stadium has won several awards including the British Greyhound Racing Board's 'Racecourse of the Year' award in 1998 and again in 2003.
-Following the closure of Wimbledon Stadium in March 2017, it is one of only two stadiums left in London or Greater London, the other being Crayford Stadium.
+Following the closure of Crayford Stadium in January 2025, it is the only remaining greyhound racing stadium in London or the Greater London area.

 Racing

 The track is 350 metres in circumference, and the distances raced are 225, 400, 575, 750 and 925 metres.

 There are six race meetings each week, on Friday and Saturday evenings, Wednesday and Saturday mornings and two afternoon meetings on Monday and Thursday.
 During December racing is also held on Tuesday evenings.

 Bets for each race can be placed either at the Tote or with the track-side bookmakers.

 A number of major open racing events take place at the stadium each year, these include the Cesarewitch (an original classic), the Champion Stakes, the Essex Vase, Romford Puppy Cup, Golden Sprint and Coronation Cup.